As a family dentist office offering holistic focused dental care, we often hear questions like:

 Holistic Dentistry & Oral Surgery

-Whether you are having an infected tooth extracted, getting an implant, or having a dental cavitation (10) treated, it is important that your dentist considers the effects that the procedure will have on your body as a whole.
+Whether you are having an infected tooth extracted, getting an implant, or having a dental cavitation (13) treated, it is important that your dentist considers the effects that the procedure will have on your body as a whole.
 Since holistic dentistry takes into consideration the effects of dental health on overall health, your holistic dentist will most likely employ the use of some alternative treatments and therapies when you undergo surgery to ensure the best overall outcome.
-Two commonly used techniques include ozone therapy and the use of platelet rich fibrin.
+Two commonly used techniques include ozone therapy and the use of platelet-rich fibrin.

-Ozone therapy (11) is commonly utilized by holistic dentists when treating infected teeth, during surgical procedures, or performing root canals to decrease the amount of bacteria present in the tooth or surgical site.
+Ozone therapy (14) is commonly utilized by holistic dentists when treating infected teeth, during surgical procedures, or performing root canals to decrease the number of bacteria present in the tooth or surgical site.
 Since it is both antibacterial and antifungal in nature, ozone gas is a highly effective method for cleansing and reducing the risk of infection.
 This procedure is not only used to decrease the risk of infection following surgery, but also to reduce inflammation and bacteria which can have long-term impacts on your health.

 Platelet Rich Fibrin

-If you are undergoing an extraction, implant, or other procedure that exposes the jaw bone, your holistic dentist may also use platelet rich fibrin (PRF) to assist in the quality and speed of healing following your surgery.
+If you are undergoing an extraction, implant, or other procedure that exposes the jaw bone, your holistic dentist may also use platelet-rich fibrin (PRF) to assist in the quality and speed of healing following your surgery.
 This procedure involves drawing blood from the patient before the surgery, which is then centrifuged to isolate PRF.
 The PRF can then be placed back into the surgical site.
-The use of PRF has been found to have a number of benefits (12) including a decreased risk of infection, minimizing pain following surgery, and an accelerated healing time.
+The use of PRF has been found to have a number of benefits (15) including a decreased risk of infection, minimizing pain following surgery, and an accelerated healing time.

 The importance of holistic dentistry for children